-8. K. Ceare 29 - April 1716 3.45 p.m.
-Jagner to these conditions for the men only under my own command in the moore Street District and for the men in the St. P. C. the Stephen's freen Command.
+8. K. & Care 29 - April 1716 3.45 p.m.
+Jagner to these conditions for the menony under my own command in the moore Street District and for the men in the St. P. C. the Stephen's freen Command.
 Muns bound.
 April 29/16 the genestation with boundant ceanst and the offices here seaved to apre to un on literal survively.
-So · / 17 A. ir
+So .V.
+T. Amir

 - After six days of the rebellion, Elizabeth O'Farrell took a white handkerchief and met Brigadier-General Lowe, in order to ask for a cease-fire.
-She was informed that the rebels would have to formally surrender, represented by Patrick Pearse.
+She was informed that the rebels would have to formally surrender represented by Patrick Pearse.
 At 2.45pm, Pearse, accompanied by O'Farrell, met Lowe and his son, and officially surrendered. - Patrick Pearse was taken to prison and over the coming days the rebels were forced to leave their locations.
 While arrested, Pearse wrote the official surrender, which O'Farrell had to bring to all the different garrisons in Dublin in order to get them to stand-down.
-The final location surrendered the next day. - There were some who refused to do so, in particular those garrisons containing Irish Citizens Army men and women, who said that, as Connolly was their leader, they would only surrender if he declared.
-Consequently, O'Farrell had to bring one surrender note to him in Dublin Castle hospital (where he had been brought after the surrender), in order to write a note getting the Irish Citizens Army to surrender as well.
+The final location surrendered the next day. - There were some who refused to do so, in particular those garrisons containing Irish Citizen Army men and women, who would only obey orders from their leader James Connolly.
+Consequently, O'Farrell had to bring one surrender note to him in Dublin Castle hospital (where he had been brought after the surrender), in order to write a note getting the Irish Citizen Army to surrender as well.